alex-florescu/CS351/notes/effects.md

 To obtain this effect, the audio must be delayed for a substantial amount of time, such that the difference in noticeable.
 We aim for delay amounts between 0.20 and 1s.
 As mentioned before, the audio samples are obtained at a frequency of 48 kHz, meaning $`48*10^3`$ samples represent 1 second of audio data.
 (A single sample represents 20.83us of audio).
 For convenience, we store a number of samples that is a power of 2, such as 16384 or 32768, as it allows easier indexing when reading and writing this data in memory.

 # Reverb
+Talk about BRAM issues: the read enable signal must be high for one additional clock (the clock the data is obtained).
+The data is obtained with a 2 clock cycle delay.

 ### References